Today, direct selling companies face 3 big challenges. These challenges are:

 Can you really do that?
 Yes, you can!

 You could provide innovative ways for your representatives to communicate individually, and in groups, with their customers.
-Customers could opt-in to receive messages from their independent representative.
+Customers could opt-in to receive messages from their independent representatives.
 Representatives could share their personal experiences with their favorite products.
 You could do even more to make personal relationships stronger.

 For example, you could provide a method during the order process for a customer to be able to text her representative to ask a quick question about a product.
 If the representative doesn’t answer within 5 minutes, you could forward that question to a corporate employee to respond immediately.